Macron begins China state visit at Silk Road gateway

 He plans to seek a "strategic partnership" with Beijing on issues including terrorism and climate change, and make Xi an ally in implementing the Paris accord to fight climate change after the US pulled out of the deal.

-After Xian, Macron will travel on to Beijing along with his delegation which takes in some 60 business executives and institutions.
+After Xian, Macron will head to Beijing along with his delegation, which takes in some 60 business executives and institutions.

+Emmanuel and Brigitte Macron will meet with Xi and his wife, Peng Liyuan, Monday night.
+On Tuesday, he will visit the Forbidden City, meet top Chinese officials and oversee the signing of business deals.

+Human Rights Watch has urged Macron to publicly call for human rights improvements in China during his meeting with Xi, but the French president's office said the matter would be addressed privately.